LeonidDybowski/hse_project_group/README.md

 <h3> Visualization of the location of Z-DNA regions relative to genes </h3>

 For visualization, two clusters (7 and 10) were selected, which had the largest number of genes that had Z-DNA in promoters with a high score.
 Next, from these clusters, 5 organisms were selected, the genomes of which satisfied the previously listed conditions.
-The conservation of Z-DNA can be traced.
+The conservation of Z-DNA can be traced here.

 * For cluster 7